sanjay035/DataStructures-Algorithms-with-implementations/README.md

 9. <a href="https://ideone.com/LHHzzY">Cycle detection, cycle max nodes sum, strongly connected components in directed graph</a>
 10. <a href="https://ideone.com/e8ZWBO">Common Prefixes, sorted order of strings using prefix trie</a>
 11. <a href="https://ideone.com/45LIh1">Infix, Prefix, Postfix expression to expression tree using stack & binary trees</a>
+12. <a href="https://ideone.com/mtwH5r">Infix to Prefix, Postfix expression using stacks</a>